nalgeon/sqlean/README.md

 connection = sqlite3.connect(":memory:")
 connection.enable_load_extension(True)
-connection.load_extension("./sqlite3-stats.so")
+connection.load_extension("./stats.so")
 connection.execute("select median(value) from generate_series(1, 100)")
 connection.close()
 ```

-You can specify any other supported extension instead of `sqlite3-stats`.
+You can specify any other supported extension instead of `stats`.